KushGabani/Data-Structure-Implementation/README.md

       Class StackWithLinkedList : This class encapsulates the implementation of stack ADT using LinkedList

-      function StackWithLinkedList : This is a constructor that is used to intialise a stack object. args : (type[]) dataset of integers to add into the stack
+      function StackWithLinkedList : This is a constructor that is used to intialise a stack object.

-     function StackWithLinkedList : This is an overloaded constructor that is used to initilialise a default stack object.

      function push() : This function is used to add an element into the stack. args : (type) The element to be added.